Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: EXPERIMENTS

-As the quadrotor approaches and passes the reference pose $\mathbf {T}_{\text{ref}}$, the neural network dynamically shifts weight emphasis from reference-pose tracking to goal reaching.
+As the quadrotor approaches and passes the gate $\mathbf {T}_{\text{ref}}$, the neural network adapts weight emphasis from pose tracking to goal reaching.
 Notably, these time-varying, state-dependent weights, along with the reference pose, are difficult to tune manually.
-Our approach unlocks automatic tuning through end-to-end learning using analytical optimal policy gradient.
-Moreover, as the high-level decision variables offer meaningful insights into the underlying decision-making process, it also provide greater qualitative interpretability than standard RL methods.
+Our approach enables automatic tuning through end-to-end learning using analytical optimal policy gradient.
+Moreover, since high-level decision variables offer meaningful insights into the underlying decision-making process, they provide greater qualitative interpretability than standard RL methods.
+In addition, to accomplish such an aggressive maneuver in a confined space, the optimized thrust rapidly switches between its upper and lower limits, with peak body rates exceeding $5\ \mathrm{rad/s}$, as shown in Fig.~\ref{fig: control input}.
+This indicates that the MPC solution operates in a constraint-active regime and fully exploits the available actuation limits.